LazyLeecher/liquibase.github.com/mysql.md

     classpath: ../../Liquibase_Drivers/mysql-connector-java-5.1.48.jar

 {% endhighlight %}
 Because you are creating this project on Windows OS, you must specify the path with double slashes in the changeLogFile property.
-You must also use a relative path from your project directory to the driver ojdbc jar file location in the classpath property.
+You must also use a relative path from your project directory to the driver jdbc jar file location in the classpath property.

 > Note: If you already have a Liquibase Pro key and want to apply it to
 > your project, add the following property to your liquibase.properties